Maryland Employment Lawyers Representing Employees in Privacy and Data Protection Matters

 Health Information

 Among all of the types of information employers collect about their employees, health information is currently among the most protected.
 But, even here, limitations and exceptions apply.
-If your employer has improperly obtained or disclosed your health information, or if you believe your employer has improperly used your health information to make employment-related decisions, our Maryland employment lawyers can assist you in this situation as well.
+If your employer has improperly obtained or disclosed your health information, or if you believe your employer has improperly used your health information to make employment-related decisions, a Maryland employment lawyer can assist you in this situation as well.

 The Intersection Between Privacy and Discrimination